xbeat/Machine-Learning/README.md

 Random Forest and XGBoost are powerful ensemble learning algorithms used in machine learning.
 Both methods combine multiple decision trees to create robust predictive models.
 This presentation will explore their similarities, differences, and implementation in Python.

+## Dropout Regularization in Neural Networks

+Understanding Dropout Mechanism

+Dropout is a regularization technique that prevents neural networks from overfitting by randomly deactivating neurons during training with a predetermined probability p.
+Each neuron has a chance of being temporarily removed, forcing the network to learn more robust features.

 ## Hopfield Network for Handwritten Digit Reconstruction

 Hopfield Network Fundamentals